HelloMrShu/algorithm/README.md

 ## Descprition
-This repository is used to share algorithm and data structure and so on, which contains the following aspects.
+This repository is used to share algorithm and data structure and so on.

 ## Contents
 1. redis